 Steps to register a company in Colombia

-There are several formal legal steps to starting your business in Colombia.
-Make sure to get assistance and advice from a local legal expert in the country, to ensure you comply with all corporate law and accounting requirements.
-Following are the steps to register a company inside colombian legislation:
+There are several formal legal steps to register your company in Colombia.
+Make sure to get assistance and advice from a local legal expert in the country, to ensure you comply with all corporate law and accounting requirements, also you could check our article on Colombia corporate law to better understand what to expect when registering a company.
+Following are the steps to register a company according to the colombian legislation:

-- Draft and sign power of attorneys for your legal representative.
+- Draft and sign power of attorneys to your legal representative.

-- Confirm that your desire company name is available.
+- Confirm that your desired company name is available.